blobbyblobfish/piggy-bank/README.md

 [![Product Name Screen Shot][product-screenshot]](https://www.example.com/)

-This application was built with a rails backend and Javascript frontend.
+This application was built with a nodejs backend and Javascript frontend.

 ### Built With
 * [Ionic](https://ionicframework.com/)